Sketches by Boz

 - Volume 1

-- Going Away—Dickens sailed to America on a packet steamer, the RMS Britannia, shown above.
+- Going Away—Dickens sailed to America on a packet steamer, the RMS Britannia, shown to the left.
 The Britannia was rated at 1,150 tons and was powered by a 750 horsepower engine.
 (Roughly the engine power of a modern supercar, such as a Ferarri or Lamborghini.)
 Dickens was not impressed with the ship and emphasizes how uncomfortable it was.